 Under the Industrial Insurance Act, a person other than the employer may be liable for payment of industrial insurance premiums owed on particular work.
-For example, business
+For example, business successors, public agencies, and private entities that let contracts for work may be liable for the payment of certain premiums.

-Successor Liability.
-Persons who become successors to businesses also become liable for industrial insurance premiums owed to the Department but not paid within 10 days of the sale of such businesses.
+Successor Liability: Persons who become successors to businesses also become liable for industrial insurance premiums owed to the Department but not paid within 10 days of the sale of such businesses.
 "Successor" is defined as a person to whom a business sells a major part of the business's "materials, supplies, merchandise, inventory, fixtures, or equipment."

-Contractor Liability.
-Many private entities that let contracts for work are liable for payment of industrial insurance premiums owed on such work.
-Private entities are entitled to collect the full amount payable to the Accident Fund from the contractor, and the contractor is entitled to collect from a subcontractor a proportionate share of thatamount.
+Contractor Liability: Many private entities that let contracts for work are liable for payment of industrial insurance premiums owed on such work.
+Private entities are entitled to collect the full amount payable to the Accident Fund from the contractor, and the contractor is entitled to collect from a subcontractor a proportionate amount of that.
 Consequently, the person letting the contract functions as a surety for the industrial insurance premiums.